 Latency and Throughput

-If you’re connecting to a pod’s web interface from the same region, latency is low.
-And if you use their serverless endpoints for something like an API, the typical overhead is a few hundred milliseconds cold start, then realtime inference speed afterwards.
+If you use their serverless endpoints for something like an API, the typical overhead is a few hundred milliseconds cold start.
+After that initial start, you get realtime inference speed.

 For example, RunPod demonstrated ~600ms cold start times on a 70B Llama model when configured with their optimized serverless setup.